-Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to other wildlife and wildlife habitat would be the same as those described under Alternative A. These projects, along with Alternative D would result in a long-term beneficial cumulative impact on other wildlife and wildlife habitat.
+Past, present, and reasonably foreseeable future actions that would contribute to cumulative impacts to other wildlife and wildlife habitat would be the same as those described under Alternative A. These projects, along with Alternative D would result in a both a long-term beneficial cumulative impact and long-term, minor, adverse cumulative impact on other wildlife and wildlife habitat.
 Alternative D would contribute a beneficial increment to the overall cumulative impact.